badgeir/llmio/README.md

 ### Batched execution

-Since the Agent class is stateless, asyncio.gather can be safely used to run multiple messages in parallel.
+The Agent class is stateless, allowing you to safely use `asyncio.gather` to execute multiple messages in parallel.

 ``` python
 async def main() -> None: